-To help protect human life, troopers have the important responsibility when patrolling state highways to respond to, investigate and create detailed reports of collisions that occur.
-These collisions range from non-injury, two-vehicle minor collisions to multi-fatality, multi-vehicle pileups.
+Troopers have the important responsibility when patrolling state highways to respond to, investigate, and create detailed reports of collisions that occur.
+These collisions range from non-injury, minor collisions to multi-fatality, multi-vehicle crashes.

 THE THREE MAIN CAUSES OF COLLISIONS: